xregistry/spec/README.md

 [![CLOMonitor](https://img.shields.io/endpoint?url=https://clomonitor.io/api/projects/cncf/cloudevents/badge)](https://clomonitor.io/projects/cncf/cloudevents)
 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/7295/badge)](https://bestpractices.coreinfrastructure.org/projects/7295)

-The xRegistry project defines an abstract model for how to manage metadata about resources and provide a REST-based interface for creating, modifying, deleting and discovering of those resources.
+The xRegistry project (short for "extensible registry") defines an abstract model for how to manage metadata about resources and provide a REST-based interface for creating, modifying, deleting and discovering of those resources.
 The project includes a "core" specification that defines the basic model and APIs of a Registry and a